TheKayThatWasOrange/uniden-hpe-util/README.md

 Your best bet is to create one of the channels you need in Sentinel manually, export that to HPE, run this tool and then write whatever you need to extend that example file.
 Once you're done, convert it back to HPE and go import it into Sentinel.
 If you're extremely lucky it'll actually work and Santa will bring you a scanner that is slightly less crippled with your Trumpy Bear this year.
 If it doesn't work, feel free to figure out why and send me a pull request.

-# Getting Senitnel To Run Without Windows
+# Getting Uniden Senitnel To Run Without Buying A Windows License

 1. Install [CrossOver](https://www.codeweavers.com/crossover)
 2. Download one of their pre-packaged ["bottles"](https://www.codeweavers.com/xfer/Dependency_archive/) that includes the .NET framework.
 Most geriatric radio dorks are still on Windows 7 so no need to be even remotely up-to-date.
 If that page asks you for a password give it `demo`.